Blog Cloud Native

 ✅ Faster Development

-Agile development practices and continuous integration/continuous deployment (CI/CD) will give you a quicker time-to-market.
+Agile development practices and continuous integration/deployment (CI/CD) will give you a quicker time-to-market.

 ✅ Improved collaboration

-Cloud Native technologies enhance collaboration among teams through DevOps practices, leading to efficient workflows and faster issue resolution.
+Cloud Native technologies enhance team collaboration through DevOps practices, leading to efficient workflows and faster issue resolution.

 On-premises Infrastructure vs Cloud Native